 - Preheat oven to 350°F. Use a medium cookie scoop (or a about 2 Tablespoons) of dough per cookie onto a cookie sheet and bake for 8 to 10 minutes.

-- When you remove it from the oven, sprinkle each cookie with a pinch of sea salt.
+- When you remove it from the oven, sprinkle each cookie with a pinch of sea salt if desired.

-- Remove from cookie sheet onto a cooling rack.
+- Cool on baking sheet for 5 minutes, then remove onto a cooling rack.
 Once completely cooled, store in an airtight container at room temperature or freeze until ready to eat.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.